loning/the-phys/docs/psi-structum/book-1-collapse-ontology/part-04-quantum-gravity/chapter-053-holographic-boundary-encoding.md

 ---
-title: "Chapter 053: Boundary Information Encoding = Interior Compression"
+title: "Chapter 053: Holographic Boundary = Encoding"
 sidebar_label: "053.
-Boundary Encoding"
+Holographic Boundary Encoding"
 ---

-# Chapter 053: Boundary Information Encoding = Interior Compression
+# Chapter 053: Holographic Boundary = Encoding

-*Mathematical structures can encode interior information on their boundaries through optimal compression schemes.
-Information content scales with boundary area rather than interior volume, demonstrating fundamental compression principles in mathematical spaces.*
+*The holographic principle suggests that all information contained within a volume of space can be encoded on its boundary surface.
+This revolutionary idea shows that three-dimensional reality might be encoded as information on a two-dimensional boundary, demonstrating how ψ = ψ(ψ) projects higher-dimensional collapse onto lower-dimensional boundaries.*

 ## 53.1 The Boundary Encoding Principle